For your painting projects, one of the more useful items is the microfiber roller.

 Perhaps the best type of project to use a microfiber roller is when you have a considerable amount of surface to cover.

-If you are repainting the inside of your home, then a microfiber roller will hold up to four times their volume in terms of paint.
+If you are repainting the inside of your home, then a microfiber roller will hold up to four times its volume in terms of paint.

 That means you paint more and add paint less to the roller.